COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 The Student Life and Development Office, which is in the Division of Student Success, works to fulfill Lincoln University’s mission by its own mission of promoting leadership development and extracurricular involvement.
 We invite students to advance Lincoln University in many ways – from engaging in co-curricular opportunities, getting involved with clubs and organizations, or representing LU on the Royal Court.
 Essentially, the Office of Student Life and Development aims to create a seamless learning experience for our students between the classroom and student life, by advancing and enriching student involvement on the campus of Lincoln University one student at a time

-Outcome: Students will effectively communicate in oral, written and visual form.
+- Outcome: Students will effectively communicate in oral, written, and visual forms.

 Critical thinking is a comprehensive and systematic exploration of issues, ideas, artifacts, and events before accepting or formulating an opinion or conclusion and making inferences between concepts.
 Integrative learning is an understanding and a disposition that a student builds Revised 10/2016 across the curriculum and co-curriculum, from making simple connections among ideas and experiences to synthesizing and transferring learning to new, complex situations within and beyond the campus.